top of page

 Cynthia Moorer Photo.jpg

-Cynthia Moore, NDAC Chairperson
+Cynthia Moorer, NDAC Chairperson

 Cynthia Moorer was the President of The National Alliance on Mental Illness (NAMI) in DeKalb County for the past five years and has now taken on a new role as Chairperson of the NAMI DeKalb Advocacy Committee (NDAC).
 She was led to educate and advocate for individuals, caregivers, and communities across Dekalb County, GA.
 Cynthia served as a teacher of one of NAMI’s signature programs, Family-to-Family (F-T-F) and has chaired a multitude of community events.